40net-cloud/fortinet-oci-solutions/FortiGate/Standalone/readme.md

-# FortiGate Firewall Standalone Deployment on Oracle Cloud
+# FortiGate Firewall Standalone Terraform Deployment on Oracle Cloud

 This repository contains Terraform code and Oracle Marketplace Resource Manager templates to deploy a standalone FortiGate Firewall on Oracle Cloud Infrastructure (OCI).